What Happens Next

 In What Happens Next, Bonnie, an idealistic but inexperienced acting teacher, finds herself paired with a group of veterans as part of a drama therapy program.
 She struggles to find a way to build trust and find common ground with her reluctant new students.

-Written by award-winning playwright Naomi Iizuka and directed by Cornerstone’s Artistic Director Michael John Garcés, What Happens Next premiered in April 2018 in association with La Jolla Playhouse and its Without Walls program.
+Written by award-winning playwright Naomi Iizuka and directed by Cornerstone’s Artistic Director Michael John Garcés, What Happens Next premiered in April 2018 in association with La Jolla Playhouse and its Without Walls series.
 It was performed at the Challenged Athletes Foundation in San Diego, for an audience of veterans, their families and the general public.

 Read about the original production in the San Diego Union-Tribune.